-Reduction of Plastic Consumption
+Reduction of Plastic Consumption and Promotion of Recycling

 In recent years, environmental pollution caused by the discharge and long-term accumulation of plastic waste in the ocean has become a major global problem.
-The disposal of fossil-based plastics increases greenhouse gas emissions.
-As one of our initiatives to reduce plastic waste, the Group has begun to consider the use of bioplastic in pharmaceutical product packaging.
+Additionally, disposal of fossil-based plastics has been demonstrated to increase greenhouse gas emissions.
+In the Group, we are considering improving the plastic materials used for packaging pharmaceuticals, with a view to improving our measures towards environmental problems associated with these plastics.